amiller/dstack-tutorial/07-encryption-freshness/README.md

 Store encrypted data in external databases using TEE-derived keys.

+## Why This Matters for DevProof

+**Encryption alone doesn't make an app DevProof.** A malicious operator can't read encrypted data, but they can still:
+- **Observe access patterns** — which records are accessed and when
+- **Rollback state** — restore old data to manipulate outcomes
+- **Correlate activity** — link encrypted records to external events

+For DevProof applications, encryption is necessary but not sufficient.
+This tutorial covers the encryption pattern; freshness anchoring via [08-lightclient](../08-lightclient) addresses rollback.

 ## The Problem

 TEE applications need persistent storage, but all storage is untrusted: